baharsener/baharsener.github.io/_pages/projects.md

 ---

-*Check back for full write-ups with detailed Situation, Approach, Findings, and Impact for each project.*
+*Check back for full write-ups for each project.*